Ph.D. - Civil Engineering - Virginia Tech, 2007M.S. - Civil Engineering - Virginia Tech, 2004B.S. - Civil Engineering

 Devin K. Harris, Professor and Chair

 Dr. Harris is Professor in the Department of Engineering Systems and Environment at the University of Virginia.
 He is also the Director of the Center for Transportation Studies (CTS) and the Faculty Director of the Clark Scholars Program.
-His research and teaching interests focus on large scale infrastructure systems and leverages with a primary focus on condition monitoring and system performance.
+His research and teaching interests focus on large scale infrastructure systems with a primary focus on condition monitoring and system performance.
 His research leverages image-based measurement techniques, simulation, visualization, and data analytics with applications in the areas of structural health monitoring, smart cities, and digital twins.
 Additional areas of focus include reinforced and prestressed concrete behavior, applications of innovative materials in civil infrastructure, and non-destructive evaluation.
 Dr. Harris’ research approach often utilizes a combination of laboratory and/or field investigations coupled with simulations.

 Dr. Harris is an active member of in the American Concrete Institute (ACI), the Transportation Research Board (TRB), International Digital Image Correlation Society (IDICS), and the American Society of Engineering Education.

 Outstanding Reviewer - American Society of Civil Engineering - Journal of Bridge Engineering2013